Worksheet: Education

 In the classroom setting, worksheets usually refer to a loose sheet of paper with questions or exercises for students to complete and record answers.
 They are used, to some degree, in most subjects, and have widespread use in the math curriculum where there are two major types.
 The first type of math worksheet contains a collection of similar math problems or exercises.
 These are intended to help a student become proficient in a particular mathematical skill that was taught to them in class.
 They are commonly given to students as homework.
 The second type of math worksheet is intended to introduce new topics, and are often completed in the classroom.
 They are made up of a progressive set of questions that leads to an understanding of the topic to be learned.

-Worksheets are important because those are individual activities and parents also need it.
-They (parents) get to know what the child is doing in the school.
+Parents also need worksheets.
 With evolving curricula, parents may not have the necessary education to guide their students through homework or provide additional support at home.
 Having a worksheet template easily accessible can help with furthering learning at home.

-Overall, research in early childhood education shows that worksheets are recommended mainly for assessment purposes.
-Worksheets should not be used for teaching as this is not developmentally appropriate for the education of young students.

-As an assessment tool, worksheets can be used by teachers to understand students’ previous knowledge, outcome of learning, and the process of learning; at the same time, they can be used to enable students to monitor the progress of their own learning.
+As an assessment tool, worksheets can be used by teachers to understand students’ previous knowledge and the process of learning; at the same time, they can be used to enable students to monitor the progress of their own learning.

-Worksheet generators are often used to develop the type of worksheets that contain a collection of similar problems.
-A worksheet generator is a software program that quickly generates a collection of problems, particularly in mathematics or numeracy.
-Such software is often used by teachers to make classroom materials and tests.
-Worksheet generators may be loaded on local computers or accessed via a website.
-There are also many worksheet generators that are available online.
-However, original worksheets can be made on applications such as word or powerpoint.

 Accounting

 In accounting, a worksheet often refers to a loose leaf piece of stationery from a columnar pad, as opposed to one that has been bound into a physical ledger book.
 From this, the term was extended to designate a single, two-dimensional array of data within a computerized spreadsheet program.
-Common types of worksheets used in business include financial statements, such as profit and loss reports.
+Common types of worksheets used in business include financial statements such as profit and loss reports.
 Analysts, investors, and accountants track a company's financial statements, balance sheets, and other data on worksheets.

-In spreadsheet programs like the open source LibreOffice Calc or Microsoft's Excel, a single document is known as a 'workbook' and may have by default three arrays or 'worksheets'.
+In spreadsheet programs like LibreOffice Calc or Microsoft Excel, a single document is known as a 'workbook' and may have by default three arrays or 'worksheets'.
 One advantage of such programs is that they can contain formulae so that if one cell value is changed, the entire document is automatically updated, based on those formulae.